ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

   received COMPRESSION_ASSIGN capsule.

 As mandated in {{Section 4 of CONNECT-UDP}}, clients can only allocate even Context IDs, while proxies can only allocate odd ones.
-This makes the registration capsules from this document unambiguous.
-For example, if a client receives a COMPRESSION_ASSIGN capsule with an even Context ID, that has to be an echo of a capsule that the client initially sent, indicating that the proxy accepted the registration.
 Since the value 0 was reserved by unextended connect-udp, the Context ID value of COMPRESSION_ASSIGN can never be zero.

 Endpoints MUST NOT send two COMPRESSION_ASSIGN capsules with the same Context ID.
 If a recipient detects a repeated Context ID, it MUST treat the